mozilla/uniffi-rs/docs/manual/src/futures.md

 In Rust `Future` terminology this means the foreign bindings supply the "executor" - think event-loop, or async runtime.
 In this example it's `asyncio`.
 There's no requirement for a Rust event loop.

 There are [some great API docs](https://docs.rs/uniffi_core/latest/uniffi_core/ffi/rustfuture/index.html) on the implementation that are well worth a read.

-See the [foreign-executor fixture](https://github.com/mozilla/uniffi-rs/tree/main/fixtures/foreign-executor) for more implementation details.